cjacker/opensource-toolchain-ch32v/README.md

 ## Update firmware of WCH-Link

-WCH-Link use CH549 mcu, it's a 8051 MCU and can be programmed by ISP under linux.
+WCH-Link use CH549 mcu, it's 8051 and can be programmed by ISP under linux.

 To program CH549 mcu, we need install [ch552tool](https://github.com/MarsTechHAN/ch552tool) first.
 And short DP pin (P5.1) and 3v3 VCC pin when power up to enter ISP mode.